-Now, you have to choose the Board type as Arduino/Genuino Mega 2560 in the Tools menu and select the corresponding serial Port to start programming your Arduino.
+Now, you have to choose the Board type as Arduino/Genuino Mega 2560 or Arduino Duemilanove or Diecimilia in the Tools menu and select the corresponding serial Port to start programming your Arduino.

 For Arduino Mega 2560, additional drivers for Microsoft Windows can be installed from http://wch.cn/download/CH341SER ZIP.html.